SureDeveloping/Boardgame-Bar-Bonn/README.md

  - Hier fehlt text <span style="color:yellow"> PRÜFEN </span>

 ### Known unsolved Bugs
+ - In the form it is possible to put numbers in the names fild.
+I google but i could not figure out how to fix this.
+I only found a solution with java script.
  - For the Galaxy Fold cell phone, the prices in the "Our playing fees" section are not perfectly in line with the descriptions of the phones included.
 All other screen sizes look OK.
 Here I have to try to find a solution later with Flexbox via align-items.
 But I did not succeed.
 Therefore, the section may have to be created again as a table.
  - Hier Felt text <span style="color:yellow"> PRÜFEN </span>
  - Hier fehlt text <span style="color:yellow"> PRÜFEN </span>